-The Program in Sacred Music is situated at heart of the mission of the University of Notre Dame.
-It is ecumenical in nature, but with a Roman Catholic core, and serves to train the entire person, from childhood to advanced graduate study, in knowledge and practice of sacred music.
+The Sacred Music Program is situated at heart of the mission of the University of Notre Dame.
+Ecumenical in nature, but with a Roman Catholic core, it serves to train the entire person, from childhood to advanced graduate study, in knowledge and practice of sacred music.
 It is from this program that the academy will find its teachers, both of scholarship and of performance, and the church will find it leaders both pastoral and lay.
 Our program nurtures the congregations of the future, and the audiences for music of many kinds.
 Our engagement, writ large, is with the ongoing transformation of the musical life of the Christian Churches, with special concern for the life of the Roman Catholic Church.
+Our Program gives back daily to the region through our work in the parishes, where every student has an assistantship, through the powerful presence of our recitals, open to all throughout the year, and through numerous events that relate to the life of the church and community.

 Notre Dame's Doctorate in the Music Arts was founded in 2013, and is to be awarded to students majoring in organ or in choral conducting.
 Our doctorate has been formed with many innovative features.
 Each student will present a lecture-recital, usually based on the subject of the doctoral thesis.
 It is a goal that Notre Dame students are articulate spokespeople for the art they serve.
 Choral conducting students give recitals called "performing the scholarship," which grow directly out of course work, and that use the members of the class as part of the ensemble.
 The splendid organs at Notre Dame, including the Paul Fritts tracker in the Reyes Organ and Choral Hall, and the new Fritts organ in the Basilica of the Sacred Heart, call to our students both as artists and as intellectuals.